razisamuely/DataScience-TakeHomeAssignment-FunctionEstimation/README.md

 # DataScience-TakeHomeAssignment-FunctionEstimation
-The following project aim to solve some question of DataScience-TakeHomeAssignment-FunctionEstimation whcich i get as part of datascience reqruting process.
+The purpose of this project is to address several questions from the DataScience-TakeHomeAssignment-FunctionEstimation that I received as part of the data science recruitment process.

+For detailed code and functionality pleas see `main.py` and `utils.py`

 ## Question